Khye Bumsa: Narratives

 The Sikkimese Lepcha narrative tells the same story, but with some significant differences.
 Khye Bumsa is called zo khe bu by the Lepchas.
 According to their narrative, Khye Bumsa left his home country with "some men", due to the pressure exerted by the Chinese and Mongols.
 (This is possibly around 1566.)
 There is no mention of the Chumbi Valley.
 But the narrative is aware that Khye Bumsa came to The Kong Tek (spelt ti kung tek) for help with children and returned later to thank him.
 However The Kong Tek is said to have realized that Khye Bumsa's sons would invade Sikkim.
 So he made Bumsa and his sons swear, in front of Kanchenjunga, that they would not do so, via a blood ritual.
-The place where the ritual was performed is said to have been Kabi Longstok (Kabi Long Chok), where nine stones were erected to mark the covenant.
-The Lepchas consider the sons of Khye Bumsa to have later broken the sacred oath and invaded Sikkim.